lewagon/dotfiles/01-Ruby/01-Programming-basics/TEACHERS.md

 **Question 1**: Write a method which **returns** the number of days since last Xmas.

 You can role play.
 Say you are a client and you want this method.

-If they manage to have a first version working for the current year, say you're not happy as the next year your method does not work anymore :(.
-Then again, say you're not happy because 7 days a year it does not work (after X-mas)
+If they manage to have a first version working for the current year, say you're not happy as the next year your method does not work anymore :(

+Then again, say you're not happy because 7 days a year it does not work (after X-mas).

 Possible solution: